- A heatshield reflector will help keep the interior from turning into a sauna on sunny days and also protect the cockpit interior:

 The heatshield is quite effective, and it is strongly recommended to put it in place anytime the plane is parked on sunny days.

 - Chocks for shorter visits or non-windy days and tie-down kit for longer visits or windy days at remote airports (at BFI, always use the tie-down straps provided by the designated parking spots at Galvin, not the ones described here)

 - Engine inlet plugs keep birds, insects, leaves, dust, debris and visible moisture (rain/snow/ice) from getting into the engine inlets of the parked plane:

-It is recommended to install these at the end of each day or whenever longer downtime periods are anticipated.
-Plug them in gently to keep them from falling in, and make sure to lead the connecting rope underneath the prop spinner.
+It is recommended to install these at the end of every flight – it only takes half a minute to install them, and you never know if the next flight got delayed or cancelled.
+Just plug them in (gently, to keep them from falling in), and make sure to lead the connecting rope underneath the prop spinner.

 Needless to say, remove before flight – the two red flags help remind you even from inside the cockpit.

 - Sheepskin covers keep you cool during the summer and warm in wintertime because of the breathing properties of the wool’s hollow fibers.
 They are comfortable because they provide a soft, comfortable cushion of air that acts as a temperature insulator.
 You will not have to worry about sitting on a “hot seat” in summer.
 During cold winter months, sheepskin seat covers are perfect for giving you that extra added comfort and warmth.